Zero Brine: Kick-off innovative brine treatment in Port of Rotterdam

 At the demineralized water plant of water company Evides the European partners of ZERO BRINE have started treating industrial wastewater according a circular model.
-The new brine treatment process is designed to recover all resources.
+The innovatbrine treatment process is designed to recover all resources.
 On the 23th of May business stakeholders of the salt industry and the specialized press, including Water News Europe, were present during the first trials at Plant One Rotterdam – a sustainable tech and innovation test facility in the Netherlands.

 The pilot installation at Plant One will eventually consist of a nano-filtration unit, a crystallization unit and an evaporator.
 The nanofiltration unit delivered by Lenntech Water Treatment is into operation since the kick-off.
 The crystallization reactor of the university in Palermo has arrived at Plant One but is still in the box and the university of Athens still needs to deliver the evaporator.
 The full ZERO BRINE installation will be completed as soon as all the equipment has arrived.